Tuberous breast correction is complex and different in every patient

 - As a result of the high infra-mammary fold, the small footprint and the tubular shape, the breast will often hang down in a pendulous manner.
 The breasts could be described as “long” in shape.

 There is a wide spectrum of changes that can occur from mild to severe.
 Changes begin to appear during puberty and become more obvious with development.
-Being overweight can often complicate the way that tuberous breasts present and sometimes patients who have had a dramatic weight loss can a very similar appearance with their breasts.
+Being overweight can often complicate the way that tuberous breasts present and sometimes patients who have had a dramatic weight loss can a very similar appearance to tubular breasts.

 The timing of surgery is a very important consideration for a patient with tuberous breast during puberty and adolescence.
 Sometimes earlier surgery is considered to carry a patient through development before a more definitive surgery can be performed at a later date when breast growth has stabilised.